 There is something about a Mango or Papaya Salsa with spicy foods, like my Jerk Chicken – it lends just the right cooling effect.
 Add a little spice or hot pepper and it turns fiery, itself.
 Either way: delicious, easy and cost-effective.

-Salsas are always a way to sneak in just a little extra vegetable or fruit, and great use of bits and pieces that might be hanging around the fridge.
-I started seeing recipes for these types of Salsas around 15 years ago…and found that with a bit of fiddling and tasting, they could be adapted to almost any ingredients: everything from apples to watermelon, practically.
+Salsas like this Mango Salsa or a Papaya Salsa are always a way to sneak just a little extra vegetable or fruit on the table, and great use of bits and pieces that might be hanging around the fridge.

 - 1 ripe Mango or Papaya

 - 1/2 cucumber (peeled)

 - 1/4 cup diced red onion

 - 2 teaspoons light (white wine or rice wine vinegar)

 - Hot Pepper – your choice, your heat level, optional